About Me

 I am interested in leveraging high performance computing within the domain of Geography, GIScience, machine learning, and remote sensing.
 My thesis of master degree involves real-time monitoring of landslide susceptibility using high-resolution active remote sensing data.

-I completed my undergraduate studies at Kongju National University, earning a B.A. in Geography and a B.Sc. in Atmospheric Science.
-Throughout my academic journey, I’ve published several research papers and presented at various conferences, exploring topics like landslide prediction, population density estimation, and the impact of air pollution.
+I earned my Master’s degree in Geography from Seoul National University, advised by Dr. Gunhak Lee.
+Prior to that, I completed my undergraduate studies at Kongju National University, earning a B.A. in Geography and a B.Sc. in Atmospheric Science.
+Throughout my academic journey, I’ve published several research papers and presented at various conferences, exploring topics like landslide prediction, population density estimation, and the impact of air pollution on active transportation.

-In addition to my research, I’m involved in a community-based air quality project at the State University of New York at Buffalo(UB Clean Air) and manage GPU clusters for the College of Engineering at SNU.
+In addition to my research, I’m involved in a community-based air quality project at the State University of New York at Buffalo(UB Clean Air).
 I’m skilled in programming with R, Python, and Julia, and I have extensive experience with GIS and remote sensing software.

 Education